 6. Advantages of Using the Power Loss Formula

-- Helps engineers calculate energy loss accurately
+- Helps calculate energy loss accurately.

-- Assists in designing efficient power systems
+- Assists in designing efficient systems.

-- Improves energy management
+- Improves energy management.

-- Reduces electricity waste
+- Reduces electricity waste.

-- Helps optimize transmission line design
+- Optimizes transmission line design.

-- Useful for troubleshooting electrical circuits
+- Useful for troubleshooting circuits.

 7. Disadvantages / Limitations

-- It mainly applies to resistive losses
+- Mainly applies to resistive losses.

-- Real systems may involve additional losses
+- Real systems involve additional losses.

 8. Power Loss Formula Applications